mbalkanloo/terraform-aws-secrets/README.md

   * The rotation attribute controls password regeneration.
 Simply increment to update the password.
   * The var file can be stored locally to avoid exposing sensitive secret information.

-## TODO
-  * For additional security and ease of use/deployment, retrieve the secret input from S3.
-  * Implement a scheduled password rotation methods.

 ## Testing
 ### List secrets, one name per line.
 ```bash